 ABOUT THE ARTIST

-Recent exhibitions include a solo presentation with Offshoot Arts at Context Art Miami; ‘Elsewhere(s)’ at Untitled Art Fair, curated by José Luis Falconi and Estrellita Brodsky, Miami; ‘Seeds of Resistance’ at the Eli and Edythe Broad Art Museum in Michigan, USA and Art Museum of the Americas, Washington D.C.
-Montoya has upcoming solo exhibitions at the Somerville Museum in Massachusetts, USA and DRCIAS at Harvard, Massachusetts, USA in 2022.
-Montoya’s work is highly collected in both public and private collections, including MFA Boston, AMA Washington D.C, Jill & Peter Kraus, and Estrellita & Daniel Brodsky, amongst others.
+Recent exhibitions include a solo exhibition ‘Bitter Sweet’ at the Somerville Museum in Massachusetts, USA; ‘Trust’, Context Art Miami with Offshoot Arts; ‘Elsewhere(s)’ at Untitled Art Fair, curated by José Luis Falconi and Estrellita Brodsky, Miami; ‘Seeds of Resistance’ at the Eli and Edythe Broad Art Museum in Michigan, USA and Art Museum of the Americas, Washington D.C.
+Montoya’s work is highly collected in both public and private collections, including MFA Boston, Rose Art Museum, Brandeis University, Massachusetts, Dell Children’s Medical Centre, Austin, TX; AMA Washington D.C, Jill & Peter Kraus, and Estrellita & Daniel Brodsky, amongst others.